cdslaborg/paramonted/generic/2/usage/sampling/paradram/interface/index.md

-    getLogFunc = lambda x : -np.sum(x**2)       # define a simple log multivariate Normal (MVN) target density. pmpd = pm.ParaDRAM()                        # generate a ParaDRAM sampler instance. pmpd.spec.outputFileName = "./out/mvn"      # set the file prefix for the output files of ParaDRAM. pmpd.spec.overwriteRequested = True         # overwrite the output files if they already exist. pmpd.runSampler ( ndim = 3                  # sample a 3-dimensional MVN.
+    getLogFunc = lambda x : -np.sum(x**2)       # define a simple log multivariate Normal (MVN) target density. pmpd = pm.ParaDRAM()                        # generate a ParaDRAM sampler instance. pmpd.spec.outputFileName = "./out/mvn"      # set the file prefix for the output files of ParaDRAM. pmpd.spec.outputStatus = True         # overwrite the output files if they already exist. pmpd.runSampler ( ndim = 3                  # sample a 3-dimensional MVN.
                     , getLogFunc = getLogFunc   # the anonymous function returning the log of MVN.
                     )
     ```
     The following screenshot shows a partial list of the ParaDRAM simulation attributes within the `spec` attribute of the constructed `ParaDRAM` object in Python (to see the full set of ParaDRAM simulation specifications and their descriptions see [this page](../specifications){:target="_blank"},
     ![IPython ParaDRAM object's specification attributes screenshot]({{site.baseurl}}/images/pythonParadramSpecScreenshot.png)
     Use `pmpd.spec.helpme()` to get help on the meanings of the simulation specifications.
-To get help with a specific simulation attribute, pass the attribute name as a string to the method, for example, `pmpd.spec.helpme("overwriteRequested")`.
+To get help with a specific simulation attribute, pass the attribute name as a string to the method, for example, `pmpd.spec.helpme("outputStatus")`.
 1.  providing all simulation specifications in an external input file with the format described on [this page](../input/){:target="_blank"}.
     {% include tip.html content="Unlike the case for C/C++/Fortran, **we do NOT recommend** specifying the simulation properties via an external input file since hardcoding the simulation specifications in the Python script does not cause long and severe compilation headaches as in compiled languages." %}
 {% endcomment %}